Reckziegel/FFP/cran-comments.md

 0 errors | 0 warnings | 0 note

+* Second submission for the version 0.2.2.
+I've corrected the (possibly) invalid URLs.

 * I've used `\donttest{}` in `double_decay()` and `view_on_copula()` examples because they take more than 5 secs to run.